 Cafe Rico is a great spot for a hearty, cheap breakfast, but that’s not all they offer.
 They have rental bikes, a book exchange, and Wi-Fi.
 They are famous for their coffee, crepes, and cool atmosphere.

-Overall Budget for Backpacking in Costa Rica
+Overall Budget For Backpacking in Costa Rica

 If you’re planning on backpacking in Costa Rica for a month or more, budget about $50-75 per day.